-I am a lecturer in law at John Moores University.
-I currently teach Criminal Law, Independent Learning and Legal Skills, Criminal Law and Criminal Justice at level 4.
+I am senior lecturer in law at John Moores University.
+I currently teach Criminal Law and Independent Learning and Legal Skills, Cat level 4.
 I also teach Gender, Sexuality and the Law and Sex, Crime and Society and family law at level 6.
 I teach crime on the LLM QL.
 I particularly enjoy the topics of domestic homicide, hate crime, and consent.

 I completed my PhD in August 2015 at Northumbria University, receiving the highest award (outcome a).
 My interests are based mostly around defences to murder, in particular loss on control and provocation both in domestic law and other jurisdictions.
 My thesis was titled "The place of loss of self control in modern homicide law: a comparative study of avenues, reasons and rationales for change".

 My current research is focusing on perverse uses of the loss of control and provocation defences both in domestic law and other jurisdictions.
 The piece I am working on at the moment for conference presentation and publication is based upon Homosexual Panic and Transpanic defence to murder.
-I am also writing a piece about consent and rape, to be published in the journal of criminal law.
+I also recently wrote a piece about consent, deception and rape, accepted for publication in the journal of criminal law.

 I recently wrote a piece for Justice for Women to be published on their website, and hope to speak at one of their engagements in the next year or so.
 I attended a Criminal Law Review conference at Rutgers University in Newark in April 2017.
 I am hoping to present a paper at an international criminal law and justice conference in Toronto June 2018